Legal updates

 For businesses using third-party brands: Carefully review your naming conventions, documentation, online content, and advertising material.
 You may well be entitled to use the third-party brand name, but extreme care must be taken not give a false impression of a commercial connection between you and the brand owner.
 This particularly applies when seeking to use a product name which features the third-party brand name.

 Our Intellectual Property specialists can assist you in reviewing your product designs, assessing trademark portfolios, and addressing potential disputes with competitors.
-Whether you’re seeking to protect your brand or introduce a new product, we’re here to help ensure compliance and safeguard your commercial interests.
+Whether you are seeking to protect your brand or introduce a new product, we are here to help ensure compliance and safeguard your commercial interests.

 Abbott v.
 Dexcom - Court of Appeal overturns revocation of a patent